easierdata/logbook-filecoin/docs/troubleshooting.md

 # Troubleshooting

-This guide covers common issues you might encounter when setting up or running the decentralized location claims application and provides solutions.
+This guide covers common issues you might encounter when setting up or running the decentralized location logger application and provides solutions.

 ## IPFS Connection Issues